smithy-lang/smithy/docs/source-2.0/guides/disabling-auth.rst

 In Smithy, a service’s authentication schemes are determined by the presence of a trait with the :ref:`@authDefinition <authDefinition-trait>` meta trait.
-See :ref:`Authentication Traits <authentication-traits>` for more details on defining and using authentication schemes.
 If you do not want your service to have authentication, do not apply any authentication traits to the service shape.

+.. seealso:: :ref:`authentication-traits`

 The following example shows a service with no auth trait configured: